 - Two professional letters of reference, using the Required BSW Recommendation Form (electronic),

 - Please ask your references BEFORE you list them.
+For priority consideration, please fill in your reference information by November 7th.

 The deadline for applications is December 7th.
 Students should submit their completed application online.
 Admission to the social work major is competitive and limited.
 Applicants will be notified in writing concerning the admission decision.